winweb/spring-boot-vue/README.md

 ## Getting Started

-To run the server, cd into the `spring-boot-vue` folder and run:
+To run the server, run:

 ```bash
 ./gradlew bootRun